cesarrodrig/pos-tagger/README.md

 of word embeddings.
 Performance may even be improved if a hyperparameter search was done.

-### Conclusions

 The baseline model helped us establish a performance that determines if a model is useful or not as a PoS tagger.
 The HMM proved not useful by this criteria while the LSTM proved to be a viable solution for this dataset.

-The speed of the baseline model may be attractive to use it as a real-time model and then use LSTM as a more accurate but slow background tagger.
+The speed of the baseline model may be attractive as a real-time model due to its speed and the LSTM as a more accurate but slow background tagger.

 ## Potential Improvements